 Measurement of Plasma Cell-Free Mitochondrial Tumor DNA Improves Detection of Glioblastoma in Patient-Derived Orthotopic Xenograft Models.

-The factors responsible for the low detection rate of cell-free tumor DNA (ctDNA) in the plasma of glioblastoma (GB) patients are currently unknown.
-In this study, we measured circulating nucleic acids in patient-derived orthotopically implanted xenograft (PDOX) models of GB (n=64) and show that tumor size and cell proliferation, but not the integrity of the blood-brain barrier or cell death, affect the release of ctDNA in treatment naïve GB PDOX.
-Analysis of fragment length profiles by shallow genome-wide sequencing (<0.2x coverage) of host (rat) and tumor (human) circulating DNA identified a peak at 145 bp in the human DNA fragments, indicating a difference in the origin or processing of the ctDNA.
-The concentration of ctDNA correlated with cell death only after treatment with Temozolomide and radiotherapy.
-Digital PCR detection of plasma tumor mitochondrial DNA (tmtDNA), an alternative to detection of nuclear ctDNA, improved plasma DNA detection rate (82% versus 24%) and allowed detection in cerebrospinal fluid (CSF) and urine.
-Mitochondrial mutations are prevalent across all cancers and can be detected with high sensitivity, at low cost and without prior knowledge of tumor mutations via capture-panel sequencing.
-Coupled with the observation that mitochondrial copy number increases in glioma, these data suggest analyzing tmtDNA as a more sensitive method to detect and monitor tumor burden in cancer, specifically in GB where current methods have largely failed.
+The factors responsible for the low detection rate of cell-free tumor DNA (ctDNA) in the plasma of patients with glioblastoma (GBM) are currently unknown.
+In this study, we measured circulating nucleic acids in patient-derived orthotopically implanted xenograft (PDOX) models of GBM (n = 64) and show that tumor size and cell proliferation, but not the integrity of the blood-brain barrier or cell death, affect the release of ctDNA in treatment-naïve GBM PDOX.
+Analysis of fragment length profiles by shallow genome-wide sequencing (<0.2× coverage) of host (rat) and tumor (human) circulating DNA identified a peak at 145 bp in the human DNA fragments, indicating a difference in the origin or processing of the ctDNA.
+The concentration of ctDNA correlated with cell death only after treatment with temozolomide and radiotherapy.
+Digital PCR detection of plasma tumor mitochondrial DNA (tmtDNA), an alternative to detection of nuclear ctDNA, improved plasma DNA detection rate (82% vs. 24%) and allowed detection in cerebrospinal fluid and urine.
+Mitochondrial mutations are prevalent across all cancers and can be detected with high sensitivity, at low cost, and without prior knowledge of tumor mutations via capture-panel sequencing.
+Coupled with the observation that mitochondrial copy number increases in glioma, these data suggest analyzing tmtDNA as a more sensitive method to detect and monitor tumor burden in cancer, specifically in GBM, where current methods have largely failed.
+SIGNIFICANCE: These findings show that detection of tumor mitochondrial DNA is more sensitive than circulating tumor DNA analysis to detect and monitor tumor burden in patient-derived orthotopic xenografts of glioblastoma.

 Cancer Research UK (C48525/A18345)